Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 2: The number of students receiving special education services has increased, leading to a need to staff our campus differently.
 Root Cause: We are learning more about early identification of students with disabilities as well as tracking progress through the RTI processes.

 Student Achievement